Chesham on VAT and Financial Services

 - HMRC ABI partial exemption guidance for the insurance sector;

 - and the VAT territory of the EU.

 Finance directors and finance controllers in the financial services and insurance sectors and at those who advise these sectors should all find the book helpful.

 About the author:

-Mark Chesham has specialised in advising businesses in the financial services and insurance sectors for nearly 25 years.
+Mark Chesham has specialised in advising businesses in the financial services and insurance sectors for nearly 30 years.
 He started with HM Customs and Excise, working in a specialist insurance team, before spending 15 years in two of the 'Big 4' accounting firms.
-He set up his own consultancy practice in 2005 and is now Director of Indirect Tax Services at Moore Stephens.
-He is a member of the Chartered Insurance Institute and the VAT Practitioners Group.
-He can be contacted at email@example.com.
+He set up his own consultancy practice in 2005 and was Director of Indirect Tax Services at Moore Stephens.
+He now operates as a consultant based in Portugal.
+He is a member of the VAT Practitioners Group and can be contacted at firstname.lastname@example.org.